 A number of new powers were introduced by the Anti-Social Behaviour, Crime and Policing Act 2014.
-The Home Office published guidance on the new powers: Statutory guidance for frontline professionals (July 2014).
-The Government has established an anti-social behaviour advisory group with frontline agencies to monitor how the new powers are being used.
-It is expected that refreshed guidance will be issued in spring 2017.
+The Home Office published guidance on the new powers: Statutory guidance for frontline professionals which was revised in August 2019 "in the light of experience since the new powers were introduced".

 The type of remedies that social landlords can employ include: dispute resolution; injunctions; introductory and demoted tenancies; and eviction.
 More detail is provided in section 3 of the paper.

-This paper focuses on England but most of the existing landlord powers in the Housing Acts of 1985 and 1988 apply in Wales and England.
-Welsh Ministers have the power to commence certain specified provisions of the Anti-social Behaviour Crime and Policing Act 2014 in relation to Wales and this power has been exercised.
+Welsh Ministers have the power to commence certain specified provisions of the Anti-social Behaviour, Crime and Policing Act 2014 in relation to Wales and this power has been exercised.
 Independent research on the subject of how Welsh social landlords tackle ASB was published in February 2014.
 There is also a Wales Housing Management Standard for Tackling Anti-Social Behaviour which is a voluntary standard aimed at local authority housing departments and Registered Social Landlords (housing associations) in Wales.

 Scottish landlords operate under a different legislative regime.
 In 2014 the Chartered Institute of Housing in Scotland published a practice briefing on tackling ASB in Scotland which provides an overview of available remedies.